Obama administration kicks off bid to renew Africa trade program

-U.S. Trade Representative Michael Froman said the African Growth Opportunity Act, or AGOA, which expires on September 30 of next year had both benefited African countries and supported 120,000 jobs in the United States.
+U.S. Trade Representative Michael Froman said the African Growth Opportunity Act, or AGOA, which expires on Sept.
+30 next year had both benefited African countries and supported 120,000 U.S. jobs.

 Enacted in 2000, AGOA gives about 7,000 products from sub-Saharan African countries access to U.S. markets free of import duty.
 Nearly 40 African countries are eligible to take part.

-“Given that Africa is home to the world’s fastest growing middle class and six out of ten of the fastest growing economies in 2014, it’s easy to see why companies like GE, Caterpillar and Procter & Gamble increasingly view engaging with Africa not as a choice, but as a necessity,” Froman said.
+“Given that Africa is home to the world’s fastest growing middle class and six out of 10 of the fastest growing economies in 2014, it’s easy to see why companies like General Electric Co, Caterpillar Inc and Procter & Gamble Co increasingly view engaging with Africa not as a choice, but as a necessity,” Froman said.

-The top Republican at the House Ways and Means Trade Subcommittee, Devin Nunes of California said during a hearing on Tuesday that lawmakers want to renew AGOA ‘well before’ it expires.
+The head of the House Ways and Means trade subcommittee, Devin Nunes, told reporters Congress could package AGOA renewal together with fast-track power for trade negotiations, or trade promotion authority (TPA), and other outstanding trade issues.

+“We have so many of these trade issues that are basically standing behind TPA, we have got to get TPA first,” he said.

-Exports from sub-Saharan Africa to the United States under AGOA and other trade preferences totaled $26.8 billion in 2013, a threefold increase from 2001, according to data compiled by Froman’s office.
-Most of those exports were petroleum products; non-oil products accounted for just $4.9 billion.
+Exports from sub-Saharan Africa to the United States under AGOA and other trade preferences totaled $26.8 billion in 2013, according to USTR data.
+Most of those exports were petroleum products; non-oil goods accounted for just $4.9 billion.

 “That is still relatively modest and we want to see that grow,” Froman said at an event sponsored by the Brookings Institution.